ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 Generic OIDC settings
 ----------------------
 Similar to SAML, OpenID Connect (OIDC) is uses the OAuth 2.0 framework.
 It allows third-party applications to verify the identity and obtain basic end-user information.
 The main difference between OIDC and SAML is that SAML has a service provider (SP)-to-IdP trust relationship, whereas OIDC establishes the trust with the channel (HTTPS) that is used to obtain the security token.
-To obtain the credentials needed to setup OIDC with climber, refer to the documentation from the identity provider (IdP) of your choice that has OIDC support.
+To obtain the credentials needed to setup OIDC with ascender, refer to the documentation from the identity provider (IdP) of your choice that has OIDC support.

-To configure OIDC in climber:
+To configure OIDC in ascender:

 1. Click **Settings** from the left navigation bar.